 Anyhow, after a car crash where Kuki lost some friends in it, she decided to change her life dramatically.
 She marries Paolo, a man she hardly even knows.
 Together with her son, the fresh married couple moves to Kenya to live the dream and to face the problems that come along with the dream.

 The reason why this movie made the list, is actually not so much for the movie itself as it is for my dream.
 I daydreamed a thousand times of living in Africa.
 This place has something majestic and mysterious at the same time.
 The landscapes, wildlife and mountains are a just like garden of Eden for me.
-But fair is fair, the movie did not captivate me the entire time.
+But fair is fair, the movie did not captivate me.

 Mainly because I was in love with the landscape settings and the wildlife in it.
 So, the script itself didn’t had all of my attention.
 I do remember that the family adapted perfectly into the culture.
-Which is the only way to make it worthwhile to live in another country.
+Which is the only way to make it worthwhile to emigrate to another country.

 I never understood why you would move or go on a vacation to a country that you’re not interested in at all.

 I added this one for all the hopeless romantics among us.
 Frances accepted an invitation for a 10 day during trip in Italy.
-Recently divorced, she bought spontaneously a villa in Tuscan in hope everything would get better.
-During the renovation of her new bought villa, she gets fully immersed in the culture of Tuscan.
+Recently divorced, she bought spontaneously a villa in Tuscany in hope everything would get better.
+During the renovation of her new bought villa, she gets fully immersed in the culture of Tuscany.

 I can’t remember any other movie that teased my senses so much as ‘Under the Tuscan Sun’.
 I was more alive during this movie than I was before and after.
 Apart from the cheesy love story this was a big hit for me.
-I could feel the kindness, happiness, freedom and joy from my TV screen toward my couch.
+I could feel the kindness, happiness, freedom and joy.

 BTW: Diane Lane is such a lovely lady to watch!

-Nothing beats a city where everyone knows each other and get along.
+Nothing beats an environment where everyone knows each other and get along.
 Instead of living aside each other, living with each other will give you so much more joy.
-It’s one of the things that makes a house feel like a home.

 Do not forget, the best memories come from the most spontaneously & unexpected adventures.